Reed-CompBio/Graphery/RFCs/graph_api_specification.md

     self.disconnect_nodes_by_edge(edge)
   ```

 * It should have procedures that support batch adding/deleting nodes and edges.
+The procedure that adds nodes takes in an `Iterable` of a mix of `Node` objects and `Sequence`s.
+Each of the `Sequence`s contains at least one and at most two elements; the first element is the identity of the node, which is a hashable object and the second is a dictionary used as keyword arguments to initialize the node.

   ```python
   def add_nodes_from(self, identities: Iterable[Node, Sequence[comparable, Mapping]]):